Stand on corners dressed as frankfurters or work as singing servers at a rock-and-roll joint.

-But it was as the store was getting closer and closer to opening that the evil side of my lower class Miranda Priestly started to appear.
+But it was as the store was getting closer and closer to opening that the evil side of my lower-class Miranda Priestly appeared.

 It was as the store was opening to the public and things got more stressful and more people kept quitting, that I got the brunt of “Miranda’s” wrath.

-It was when she said ” what are you, stupid?” in front of a customer and her little girl because I wasn’t able to figure out the credit card reader that I had never been trained on, that I was done.
+It was when she said ” what are you, stupid?” in front of a customer and her little girl because I wasn’t able to figure out the credit card reader they had never trained me on, that I was done.

 So I did what any mentally healthy person would do: I called in to quit.

 Pro tip- when your boss says to you, “are you quitting because I am mean to you?”